The Unorthodox Shepherd: Production

 The episode is set in December and according to character dialogue it has been 17 years since Clem Mason's death.
 Mason's gravestone gives his year of death as 1996, dating the events of the episode to December 2013.

 According to director Ken Turner, time and budget constraints precluded making an entire church nave in the scale of the puppets.
 It was therefore decided to minimise the use of puppets for scenes set inside the church and shoot the episode partly on location, with the Church of St Mary the Virgin in Harefield, London Borough of Hillingdon, doubling as the fictional St David's Church.
 In his DVD audio commentary on the episode, Turner remarked that these methods were "experimental" for Century 21.

 Pre-production began in early 1968 when Turner and production designer Keith Wilson travelled to Harefield to conduct a recce of the church and its surroundings.
 Using photographs from the recce, Wilson built scale reproductions of various interior elements for puppet filming, as well as the model of Clem Mason's tomb, which was based on an actual monument in the churchyard.
 The crew then went back on location to film inserts in and around the church as well as shots of a human-sized dummy of the younger Mason.
 (This was the first time that Century 21 had used a life-size mannequin to represent a Supermarionation character.)
 Although many of the church scenes take place at night, the shots of the building's exterior were filmed during the day as Century 21 could not afford the higher costs of a night-for-night shoot.
-After a snowfall some weeks later, the crew paid yet another visit to Harefield to film panning shots of the surrounding fields for the episode's closing scene.
+After a snowfall some weeks later, the crew paid yet another visit to Harefield to film panning shots of the surrounding fields for the episode's closing scene; the crew's footprints can be seen in the snow, and their shadow is just visible, with the director pointing as the camera pans to the sky.
 Century 21 would return to St Mary's Church in 1969 to film the ending of the UFO episode "The Square Triangle".

 The puppet filming was completed between late January and early February 1968 on Stage 3 at Century 21's studios on the Slough Trading Estate.
 For scenes set inside the church, the characters were filmed in close-up to conceal the fact that the puppet set was only a partial reconstruction; these shots were then intercut with the material that had been filmed on location.
 A scene that was filmed but later deleted from the episode showed village policeman Constable Lewis arresting Mason and Kline after their run-in with the disguised Joe.
 The scale model of the vicarage first appeared as General X's mansion in the Thunderbirds episode "Martian Invasion".

 The incidental music was recorded over two sessions: organ and harp pieces on 26 March 1968 at composer Barry Gray's private studio, the rest on 10 April at CTS Studio (along with the music for the episode "Big Fish").